Johnson & Johnson Recipients

-CDC is now recommending booster shots for people who are severely immunocompromised and who received an mRNA vaccine more than 28 days ago.
-People who have received the Johnson & Johnson vaccine are not recommended to receive a booster shot at this time.
+CDC is now recommending third doses for people who are severely immunocompromised and who received an mRNA vaccine more than 28 days ago.

-You must meet the criteria below to receive a booster shot.
-Please do not seek out a booster unless you meet the criteria.
+You must meet the criteria below to receive a third dose.
 The vaccines are still highly effective against COVID-19 disease, hospitalization, and death, especially in those who do not have conditions that cause them to be moderately-to-severely immunocompromised.

 Who is Eligible?